cpjobling/eg-247-textbook/dt_systems/4/dt_models.md

 * There is no digital system that uniquely represents a continuous system
 * This is because as we are sampling, we only have knowledge of signals being processed at the sampling instants, and need to *reconstruct* the inter-sample behaviour.
 * In practice, only a small number of transformations are used.
-* The derivation of these is beyond the scope of this module, but here we'll demonstrate the ones that MATLAB provides in a function called `c2d`
+* The derivation of these is beyond the scope of this module, but **in class** we'll demonstrate the ones that MATLAB provides in a function called `c2d`

 +++ {"slideshow": {"slide_type": "subslide"}}